anotherlusitano/vizer-cli/README.md

 > [!WARNING]
 > Ueberzug doesn't support Windows, so you need something like WSL to use the image-preview feature.

-> [!TIP]
-> If you have Chromium installed, you don't need to install chromedriver because it's already installed

 ## Installation